-The answer depends on several things, including where you live, whether you’re married, what industry you work in and what your income is.
-Americans at most income levels will benefit from a lower tax rate, but some medium-high earners will find themselves bumped up to a higher tax bracket.
+The answer depends on several things.
+These include where you live.
+Are you married?
+What industry do you work in?
+What is your income?
+Americans at most income levels will benefit from a lower tax rate.
+But some medium-high earners will find themselves bumped up to a higher tax bracket.
 (Some earners who were in the third tax tier paying 33% in 2017, for example, will now be in the second to top tier paying 35%.)

 In general, a majority of Americans in the middle-to-higher tax brackets would see a sizable tax cut.

-But those who live in high cost-of-living areas, like the East and West Coasts, and from cities where residents have previously been able to deduct state and local taxes from their federal taxes, may still find themselves paying more going forward.
+But what about those who live in high cost-of-living areas?
+What about the East and West Coasts?
+There are others who live in cities where residents were previously deducting state and local taxes from their federal taxes.
+What about them?
+These persons may still find themselves paying more going forward.
 Meanwhile, the disappearing incentives to homeownership will present challenges to people in high-cost housing markets and those considering a home purchase.

-Ben Dunbar, an investment advisor representative from Gerber Kawasaki Wealth & Investment Management based in Santa Monica, says that the tax law will certainly affect his clients, whose annual incomes range from $200,000-$750,000.
+Ben Dunbar is an investment advisor representative from Gerber Kawasaki Wealth & Investment Management based in Santa Monica.
+He says that the tax law will certainly affect his clients whose annual incomes range from $200,000-$750,000.
 “Most of them have mortgages north of $750,000 and already pay high state taxes.
 Now they’re going to lose the state tax deduction, and the deduction on their mortgages is going down.”

 $ 1 MILLION DEDUCTIBLE CAP GONE